jcjessiebug/Nashville_Housing_Analysis/README.md

 ## Project Overview

 With Nashville's dynamic real estate market, understanding housing price trends is critical for investors and policymakers.
-This project leverages advanced data analytics and visualization techniques to explore housing price patterns, relationships between property features, and value disparities.
+This project leverages data analytics and visualization techniques to explore housing price patterns, relationships between property features, and value disparities.

 ## Dataset